pappyhammer/PyGIRAFE/README.rst

 Follow the latest updates
 ------------

-PyGIRAFE is under active development, if you have already installed CICADA and want to be sure you are using the latest version of the code, run the following:
+PyGIRAFE is under active development, if you have already installed PyGIRAFE and want to be sure you are using the latest version of the code, run the following:

 .. code::